Bland–Altman plot: Limits of agreement

-Sample Size and Power Estimation
+Sample size and power estimation

 Determining an adequate sample size is a key consideration in Bland–Altman analysis, as it influences the precision of the estimated limits of agreement and the statistical power to detect clinically meaningful differences between measurement methods.
 Historically, there has been limited formal guidance on how to perform power or sample size calculations for Bland–Altman studies.
 Early recommendations by Martin Bland suggested estimating sample size from the expected width of the confidence interval for the limits of agreement, an approach that does not explicitly account for Type II error and may yield insufficient sample sizes for typical study designs.

 A more rigorous approach was later introduced by Lu et al. (2016), who proposed a statistical framework for assessing power and determining sample size based on the distribution of measurement differences and predefined limits of clinical agreement.
 Their method explicitly incorporates Type II error control and provides more accurate estimates of required sample sizes for studies targeting a given statistical power, typically 80%.
 Simulation studies in that work demonstrated good performance of the method under practical conditions; however, the authors did not provide publicly available software to implement the approach.

 Several software packages now include implementations of the Lu et al. methodology.
 The commercial MedCalc statistical software provides sample size and power estimation tools for Bland–Altman analyses.
 In addition, an open-source implementation is available in the R package blandPower, which provides functions to estimate power curves, determine required sample sizes, and visualize confidence interval widths as a function of sample size.
 The blandPower package was developed to promote reproducibility and accessibility of power and sample size calculations for method comparison studies using the Bland–Altman framework.

-Visualization Variations
+Visualization variations

 In the case that the differences grow proportionally to the magnitude of the data, then the data is said to have a 'proportional bias'.
 There are many methods for visualizing the plot and subsequent analysis to accommodate for it.

 Firstly, a linear regression could illustrate any relevant trends.
 If the distribution of differences are equal at all points around the regression the data is said to be homoscedastic and the trend is a simple proportional bias.
 Inversely, if the data has wider spread at different magnitudes of the data, then the differences are said to be heteroscedastic, which has further implications.
 Statistical tests such as the Breusch–Pagan test or the White test can provide statistical indicators of heteroscedasticity.